To mark National Clean Air Day (19th June), we’ve teamed up with National Trust Cymru and RSPB to …

 Be ready for mood swings nicotine affects emotions.
 Try not to take it personally

-If you think this might help your child, contact Help Me Quit Wales or speak to your GP, school nurse or pharmacist.
-You don’t need to figure it out alone.
+If you think this might help your child, contact Help Me Quit Wales, speak to your GP, a school nurse, or your local pharmacy.

 Help Me Quit Wales offers free, confidential stop smoking services for anyone aged 12 and up.
 They can talk with a trained advisor and get help tailored to young people.